hiro-iseri/atestcov/manual/user_guide.md

 --upper, -u  :upper value of N (default:number of parametor in specifiged parametor file.)
 ```

-e.g. if "-l 1 -u 3" is specfied, atestcov mesures 1, 2, and 3 wise coverage.
+e.g. if "-l 1 -u 3" is specfied, ATestCov mesures 1, 2, and 3 wise coverage.

 ### Input File Format